 Every Monday through Friday, we deliver a different song as part of our Song of the Day podcast subscription.
 This podcast features exclusive KEXP in-studio performances, unreleased songs, and recordings from independent artists that our DJs think you should hear.
-Today’s song comes from Memphis garage band Oblivians.
-“Run For Cover” is from their first record in 16 years, Desperation, out now on In The Red.
+Every Friday, we feature a Northwestern artist.
+Today’s song, featured on the Midday Show with Cheryl Waters, is “Wait For The Summer” by Shake Some Action! from the 2014 album Catch The Sun on Satellite 451 Records.

 Every Monday through Friday, we deliver a different song as part of our Song of the Day podcast subscription.
 This podcast features exclusive KEXP in-studio performances, unreleased songs, and recordings from independent artists that our DJs think you should hear.
-Today’s song, selected by Afternoon Show host Kevin Cole, is “Reason’s Run” by The Mantles from the 2013 album Long Enough to Leave on Slumberland Records.
+Today’s song, featured on the Midday Show with Cheryl Waters, is “Pauline Hawkins” by Drive-By Truckers from the 2014 album English Oceans on ATO Records.